milostomic/implementation-guides/netverify/jumiogo-callback.md

 To specify a global callback URL in the Customer Portal, see [Configuring Settings in the Customer Portal](/netverify/portal-settings.md#callback-error-and-success-urls).

 A callback URL can also be specified per transaction.
-See instructions for  [Netverify Web v4](/netverify/netverify-web-v4.md#request-body), [performNetverify](/netverify/performNetverify.md#request-body), and our SDK for [Android](https://github.com/Jumio/mobile-sdk-android/blob/master/docs/integration_authentication.md#callback) and [iOS](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/integration_authentication.md#configuration).
+See instructions for  [ID Verification Web v4](/netverify/netverify-web-v4.md#request-body), [ID Verification API](/netverify/performNetverify.md#request-body), and our SDK for [Android](https://github.com/Jumio/mobile-sdk-android/blob/master/docs/integration_authentication.md#callback) and [iOS](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/integration_authentication.md#configuration).

 For Android/iOS: ID Verification must be enabled to receive the callback.